y0rdie/laravel-gust/README.md

 - Publish all the SPA stubs.
 - Update `package.json` to require Vue.js, Vue Router, Vuex and Tailwind CSS.
 - Override the reset password route in `app/Providers/AppServiceProvider.php` with a URL as this GET route definition no longer exists in a SPA.
-- Replace the login route in `app/Http/Middleware/Authenticate.php` with a URL as this GET route definition no longer exists in a SPA.

 #### What the Fortify stack does
 - Composer require the `laravel/fortify` package.